There is more to the University of Maryland Children's Hospital (UMCH) than pediatric beds and state-of-the-art equipment.

-For more information, call Catherine Hewitt, a clinical social worker with the University of Maryland Children's Hospital, at 410-328-0841, or read our news release announcing the program.
+For more information, call Catherine Hewitt, a clinical social worker with the University of Maryland Children's Hospital, at 410-328-0841.

 Stork's Nest is a program that helps babies get a healthy start in life.
 Nearly half a million women fail to get the adequate prenatal and infant care they need each year.
 Stork's Nest educates women about the importance of taking care of themselves and their babies.
 The program also encourages them to seek medical attention both before and after delivery to ensure their babies' healthy development.